haiwera-silk-cd/magento-devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 On the Review and Payment Information step of checkout, the shipping address is displayed in the **Ship-To** section for customer to make sure everything is set correctly.

-If you want your custom address type to be displayed here as well, you need to create an `.html` template for rendering it, and declare in the corresponding location in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+If you want your custom address type to be displayed here as well, you need to create an `.html` template for rendering it, and declare in the corresponding location in {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.

 ### Add template for displaying the address in the Ship-To section